-Mallee Catchment Management Authority started working with key stakeholders and interested community groups to develop the concept for the Hattah Lakes North and Belsar-Yungera. floodplain restoration projects as early as 2010.
+Mallee Catchment Management Authority started working with key stakeholders and interested community groups to develop the concept for the Lindsay and Wallpolla Island Floodplain Restoration Projects as early as 2010.

 Business cases for what were then known as the nine Sustainable Diversion Limits (SDL) projects were submitted to the Murray-Darling Basin Authority in late 2014.